syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 {% endtabs %}

-The following screenshot illustrates the Trackball label for multiple series, when the [LabelDisplayMode]() property value is `GroupAllPoints`.
+The following screenshot illustrates the trackball label for multiple series, when the [LabelDisplayMode]() property value is `GroupAllPoints`.

 ![LabelDisplayMode support for Trackball in WinUI Cartesian Chart](Trackball_images/WinUI_cartesian_chart_trackball_group_all_points.png)

 ### Trackball label template

-[TrackballLabelTemplate]() property in [ChartSeries]() allows you to customize the appearance of series label in Trackball.
+[TrackballLabelTemplate]() property is used to customize the appearance of series label in trackball.

 {% tabs %}